pathakpritam/Amazon-Alexa-Review-NLP/README.md

  # Features of the Project

  Data Preprocessing: Clean and preprocess the raw text data to remove noise such as punctuation, stopwords, and special characters.

  Exploratory Data Analysis (EDA): Analyze review patterns, word frequency, and sentiment distribution.

- Text Vectorization: Convert text data into numerical Sentiment Classification: Use machine learning models like Random Forest, K fold cross-validation, XgBoost, and Decision Tree Classifier.
+ Text Vectorization: Convert text data into numerical.

+ Sentiment Classification: Use machine learning models like Random Forest, K fold cross-validation, XgBoost, and Decision Tree Classifier.